What do I need to know before I travel?

 Flu is a common infection caused by the influenza virus.
 It is mainly spread when an infected person coughs or sneezes.

-• In colder climates flu is common in the winter months, the 'flu season'.
+• In colder climates flu is common in the winter months, known as the 'flu season'.

 • In tropical climates, flu can occur all year round.